Unity-Technologies/com.unity.multiplayer.docs/transport/pipelines-usage.md

 ## Simulator Pipeline

-The simulator pipeline stage can be added on either the client or server to simulate bad network conditions.
-It is best to add it as the last stage in the pipeline, then it will either drop the packet or add a delay right before it would go on the wire.
+The simulator pipeline stage can be added on either the client or server to simulate bad network conditions. it's best to add it as the last stage in the pipeline, then it will either drop the packet or add a delay right before it would go on the wire.

 ### Use the simulator